websycode/Web-Development-Task/README.md

 # Web-Development-Task
-This the task for April Batch Interns.
+This is the task for April Batch Interns.